 Oi, Feliz Natal pra você e toda sua família (ENGLISH Merry Christmas)

 Hello!
 Today is Christmas Eve.
-I wanted to share a little bit since I have been absent and wish you a warm holiday season.
+I wanted to share a little bit since I have been absent, and also wish you a warm holiday season.

 This semester was amazing, I met my very first excelente amigos brasileiros from Recife, Dennis and Caio.
 They are finishing their internships at Texas A&M as we speak.
 The first place they suggested I go when I get to Recife is the “Beach of the Hens”, in Portuguese Porto de Galinhas!
 Funny story- because I just love how Portuguese sounds (so foreign!) when Dennis quickly pronounced the beach name for the first time I literally exclaimed “Oh my gosh, that sounds like paradise!”
 It wasn’t until I asked them to help me spell it so I could google it that I said, “ooo, umm, the hen’s beach?”